 History of the Parliament of the Republic of Fiji

-In October 1874, Fiji was proclaimed a British Colony and was subsequently administered by a Governor-General, through the Legislative Council, as a possession and dependant of the British Crown.
+On 10th October 1874 Fiji was ceded to Great Britain.
+Fiji was proclaimed a British Colony and was subsequently administered by a Governor, through the Legislative Council, as a possession and dependant of the British Crown.

 In July 1965, a constitutional conference was held in London to discuss further progress towards independence and self-government.